FluxOfPingIntegers/Phase2_Project/README.md

 Getting Started

   Step 1:
-You will need an API key from The One API this requires entering a valid email and registering by creating a password.
+You will need an API key from The One API ( https://the-one-api.dev/ ) this requires entering a valid email and registering by creating a password.
 The key will be referenced in this code as:
 ‘’’
 ENV[“KEY”]
 ‘’’
-Therefore within your hidden .env file you that you’ve used the dotenv gem to hide, you will assign this hash key as:
+Therefore within your hidden .env file that you’ve used the dotenv gem to hide ( https://www.rubydoc.info/gems/dotenv/2.0.0 ), you will assign this hash key as:
 ‘’’
 KEY=YOUR_PERSONAL_API_KEY_FROM_THE_ONE_API_HERE
 ‘’’